LPI Announces Shoemaker Impact Cratering Award Recipient

 This award is generously provided by the Planetary Geology Division of the Geological Society of America and administered by the LPI.
 It commemorates the work of Eugene (“Gene”) Shoemaker, who greatly influenced planetary sciences during the Apollo era and for several decades thereafter, including the discovery of Comet Shoemaker-Levy 9 with his wife Carolyn and colleague David Levy.

-Proposals for next year’s award will be due in September 2014.
-Applications will be accepted beginning in late summer of 2014.
-Application details can be found at https://www.lpi.usra.edu/Awards/shoemaker/.
+Proposals for next year’s award will be due in September 2018.
+Applications will be accepted beginning in July 2018.
+Application details can be found at https://www.lpi.usra.edu/science/kring/Awards/Shoemaker_Award/.